gijit/gi/README.md

-gi: a go interpreter
+gijit: a go interpreter
 =======
-`gi` aims at being a scalable Go REPL for doing interactive coding and data analysis.
+`gijit` aims at being a scalable Go REPL for doing interactive coding and data analysis.
 It is backed by LuaJIT, a tracing Just-in-time compiler for Lua that provides quite nice performance, sometimes even beating ahead-of-time compiled Go code.
+The REPL binary is called simply `gi`, as it is a
+"go interpreter".

 status
 ------

 2018 Jan 30 update
 -------
-In release v0.7.6, taking a slice of an array works.
+In release v0.7.6, taking a slice of an array works correctly.

 2018 Jan 29 update